Do I Need a Licence for a Two-Way Radio or Walkie-Talkie?

 Costs: Again, costs will vary depending on the frequency width, its range and the region it covers, but exclusivity will raise the cost to several thousand pounds.

 All applications for two-way radio licences for business are made via Ofcom.
-Your application can be made online from their website in most cases (unless you operate more than one base station, have more than one antenna or control points, in which case your application must be paper-based) or you can download a blank application form and post it back to Ofcom’s licencing department.
+Your application can be made online from Ofcom's website in most cases (unless you operate more than one base station, have more than one antenna or control points, in which case your application must be paper-based) or you can download a blank application form and post it back to Ofcom’s licencing department.

 If all this sounds rather complex, don't panic!
 RadioTrader is happy to help customers with their free licence advice and application service.
-We'll cut through the jargon and explain everything, helping your licence application to Ofcom go smoothly.

 Get in touch for expert help - Call 0151 676 2888